gladstone-institutes/bioinformatics-participation/README.md

 - **Email**: Participant's email
 - **Workshop**: Full workshop title and date
 - **User Agent**: Browser information (for fraud detection)

-### 👥 Staff Monitoring

-**Access the Log:**
-- The Google Sheet is automatically created in your Google Drive
-- Only you (and accounts you explicitly share with) can view the log
-- The sheet updates in real-time as certificates are generated

-**Fraud Detection Features:**
-- Timestamps help identify unusual generation patterns
-- Email addresses can be cross-referenced with workshop attendance
-- Browser information helps identify automated/bot activity
-- Workshop dates help verify legitimate certificate requests

-**Regular Monitoring:**
-- Review the log weekly or after each workshop
-- Look for duplicate names/emails for the same workshop
-- Check for certificates generated outside reasonable timeframes
-- Verify email addresses match your workshop registration records

-### 🚨 Troubleshooting

 **If logging isn't working:**
 1. Check browser console for error messages